nest/nest-simulator/doc/htmldoc/models/models-main.rst

 Need to create your own?

-* Check out :doc:`NESTML <nestml:index>`, a domain-specific language supporting neuron and synapse models without any C++.
+* Check out :doc:`NESTML <nestml:index>`, a domain-specific language supporting neuron and synapse models with a code generation backend that generates model code in C++ for NEST.